Code Generation

 Generate code

-The generate command generates all files configured by the available code generation strategies.
+command generate files configured by the available code generation strategies.

 terramate generate